Skip to main content

 Celebrate Effort and Completion, Not Perfection

-End each day by naming one thing your child persisted through.
-Make the effort visible.
+At the end of each day, name one thing your child pushed through.
+Make the effort visible to them.

 The Power of Stories